 - child(ren) is/are scheduled for and receive all necessary followup medical, dental, optical or psychological treatment as prescribed by screening provider. - 2.
-Foster/adoptive parents shall notify the Department if foster child (ren) in their care requires hospitalization or surgery whether it is an emergency or a non-emergency situation. - 3.
+Foster/adoptive parents shall notify the Department if foster child (ren) in their care requires hospitalization or surgery whether it is an emergency or a non-emergency situation to obtain the appropriate medical consent for any procedure necessary for the child. - 3.
 Foster/adoptive parents shall document or maintain documentation of the child(ren)'s medical care in the child's Journey Placement Notebook.